 Then select a necessary extension for your file.
 You may encode media to most popular formats, save it onto a disc, upload online, or transcode for watching on your smartphone or tablet.

 Click on the format that you need.
+For example, choose the AVI converter option.
 After that, select quality and a folder for the future file.
 Right above the "Convert" blue button, you will see a line with 1-pass and 2-pass encoding options.

 If you want to encode visuals faster, select the One-pass encoding option.
 To get the best quality possible, choose a two-pass encoding.
 It will take more time, but you will a get a film with a better bitrate.
 Please note that the final transcoding time highly depends on your PC capacity.
 Make sure your hardware is new enough to prevent overheating and sudden shutdown.